Updated November 2019

 Unless coming up from the south, Chad is the tough and expensive proposition to visit independently, although fly-in tours do cover the BET.
 Left: detailed OCHA map of Tibesti (2010).

 The Lake Chad route from Niger from Nguigmi is still Boko territory and best avoided.
 The capital is also said to be risky for muggings and the like.

 Pistes across mined areas are found in many parts of northern Chad including Erg de Djourab, Ennedi, Tibesti, Ounianga, Faya-Wour, Col de Yei Lulu on piste from Zouar to Seguedine (Niger).
-Banditry also occasionally arises along the Abeche west-east road.
+Banditry also occasionally arises along the Abeche west-east road and a conflict over gold mining is brewing in the far northern Tibesti (see map, left).
 Bush camping is not recommended on the Lake Chad route from Niger.